 With all of this being said, I have no issue with a team taking Lock over Haskins, because I do believe that Lock has a higher ceiling.
 He might not be as good of a Quarterback right now, and his floor is definitely lower.
-Yet, both of those factors would not deter me from taking him over Haskins because they earned very close grades from me.
+Yet, both of those factors would not deter me from taking him over Haskins.

 Scouting Report: https://thesportswave.net/2018/12/07/drew-lock-scouting-report/

 4. Brett Rypien, Boise State: So my top 4 Quarterbacks are Kyler Murray, Dwayne Haskins, Daniel Jo….
 Brett Rypien?
 Hold on to your seat folks because this is where things get weird.

 I would imagine that many of you were expecting Daniel Jones, Will Grier, or Tyree Jackson to be the next name on my list.
 Nope, I am Rypien for life.
-Now Rypien is definitely doesn’t fit the mold of the ideal “franchise quarterback.
-He is a bit undersized, doesn’t have an elite arm, or isn’t a dynamic athlete
+Now Rypien is definitely doesn’t fit the mold of the ideal “franchise quarterback.”
+He is undersized, doesn’t have an elite arm, or isn’t a dynamic athlete

 However, he is very accurate at all levels of the field and advanced in the mental side of the game.
 In his senior season, Rypien showed that he could consistently identify defenses, go through progressions, and make the right reads.
 His experience in a pro style offense is also encouraging.
 Illustrating that he can call out protections and audibles at the LOS.

-So if you are looking for a Quarterback prospect that has the most upside, Rypien is probably not your guy.
+So if you are looking for a Quarterback prospect that has the most upside, Rypien is not your guy.
 But if you are looking for someone who is more than capable of winning you games in the right situation, then sign Rypien up.